andrii-lundiak/kube-nginx-proxy/README.md

+# kube-nginx-proxy (Avinor overrides)

+Originally, repo was forked from [Kyle McCullough](https://github.com/kylemcc/kube-nginx-proxy) by Khaliq Gant to his [profile](https://github.com/khaliqgant/kube-nginx-proxy).
+And Khaliq made relevant code changes for using within Avinor.
+Now, Avinor as `avinor-ps` organization did a fork from Khaliq's version, and will continue to use it.
+Ideally, if Kyle merge [PR in his repo](https://github.com/kylemcc/kube-nginx-proxy/pull/6) (created by Khailq in 2020), then we can avoid using this fork and switch to original package from initial author.

+Khaliq did somehow deploy/publish fresh Docker images to GitHub Docker registry under his name - https://hub.docker.com/r/khaliqgant/kube-nginx-proxy/tags - latest `0.3.1` is used now in Avinor Horizon project.
+But under the hood, Docker image itself still depends on `kylemcc` packages `kube-gen`, `kube-nginx-proxy` and one public package `forego`.

+GitHub Actions `publish.yml` fails for org. `avinor-ps` and may not even executed because of payment issue.
+But we may need it in future.

 # kube-nginx-proxy
 ![latest 0.1.3](https://img.shields.io/badge/latest-0.1.3-green.svg?style=flat)
 ![nginx 1.11.8](https://img.shields.io/badge/nginx-1.11.8-brightgreen.svg?style=flat)
 ![License BSD](https://img.shields.io/badge/license-BSD-red.svg?style=flat)
 [![](https://img.shields.io/docker/stars/kylemcc/kube-nginx-proxy.svg?style=flat)](https://hub.docker.com/r/kylemcc/kube-nginx-proxy 'DockerHub')
 [![](https://img.shields.io/docker/pulls/kylemcc/kube-nginx-proxy.svg?style=flat)](https://hub.docker.com/r/kylemcc/kube-nginx-proxy 'DockerHub')

-**Maintain Note**: Originally, repo was forked from [Kyle McCullough](https://github.com/kylemcc/kube-nginx-proxy) by Khaliq Gant to his [profile](https://github.com/khaliqgant/kube-nginx-proxy).
-And Khaliq made relevant code changes for using within Avinor.
-Now, Avinor as `avinor-ps` organization did a fork from Khaliq's version, and will continue to use it.
-Ideally, if Kyle merge [PR in his repo](https://github.com/kylemcc/kube-nginx-proxy/pull/6) (created by Khailq in 2020), then we can avoid using this fork and switch to original package from intial author.

 `kube-nginx-proxy` is a Docker container running nginx and [kube-gen][1]. `kube-gen` watches for events on the Kubernetes API and generates nginx server blocks and reverse proxy configurations for Kubernetes Services and Pods as they are started and stopped.